Operads in Unstable Global Homotopy Theory: Introduction

 A natural question to consider is whether one can construct a model structure on $\algop$ the category of algebras over a given operad $\Op$ in orthogonal spaces using the global model structure on the underlying category.

 \begin{question} Does the forgetful functor create the weak equivalences and fibrations of some model structure on the category of algebras over a given operad $\Op$? \end{question}

 The first place where this question was examined for a general category was in Spitzweck's PhD thesis \cite{spitzweck2001operads}, which provided some conditions under which this is true.
 The main technical point there was a factorization for pushout diagrams in the category of algebras over an operad.
-A different approach was used by Berger and Moerdijk in \cite{Berger02axiomatichomotopy}.
-In \cite{PavlovSchAdmissibility} is where this question was studied most extensively with full generality.
-We use results from \cite{sagave}, where a different factorization for pushout diagrams was constructed.
+A different approach was used by Berger and Moerdijk \cite{Berger02axiomatichomotopy}.
+Pavlov and Scholbach \cite{PavlovSchAdmissibility} studied this question most extensively with full generality, and White and Yau \cite{WhiteYau} studied an analogous question for semi-model structures.
+We use a different factorization for pushout diagrams given by Sagave and Schlichtkrull \cite{sagave}, originally from Elmendorf and Mandell \cite{ElmendorfMandell}.

 The first main result that we obtain is that the desired model structure exists for any operad in orthogonal spaces.